Platelet Rich Plasma

 PRP allows the body to take full advantage of the normal healing pathways at a greatly accelerated rate.
 While your body goes through the healing process, it rushes numerous cells and cell-types to the wound in order to initiate the correct healing process.
 One of those cell types are the platelets.
 Platelets have several functions, including the release of growth factors (GF) into the wound and the formation of blood clots.
-These GF (platelet derived growth factors PGDF, transforming growth factor beta TGF, and insulin-like growth factor ILGF) function to help the body in repairing itself by stimulating the stem cells to regenerate new tissue.
+These growth factors function to help the body in repairing itself by stimulating the stem cells to regenerate new tissue.
 The more growth factors that are released into the wound, the more stem cells that are stimulated to produce new host tissue.
 Therefore, it’s obvious that PRP allows the body to heal quickly and efficiently.

-A subfamily of TGF, is bone morphogenic protein (BMP).
+A subfamily of this growth factor, is bone morphogenic protein (BMP).
 BMP has been proven to encourage the formation of new bone in research studies that have been done on animals and humans.
 The results of these research studies is greatly significant to the oral surgeon who places dental implants.
-By adding PRP, and thus BMP, to the implant sites that have been substituted with bone particles, the implant surgeon can now grow bone more quickly and predictably.
+By adding PRP, and thus BMP, to the implant sites that have been substituted with bone particles, the implant surgeon can now grow bone more quickly and predictably from your own plasma!

 - Used for bone grafting for dental implants.
-This includes sinus lift procedures, onlay and inlay grafts, ridge augmentation procedures, and closures of cleft, lip and palate defects.
+This includes sinus lift procedures, onlay and inlay grafts, and ridge augmentation procedures.

 - Used in the repair of bone defects created by removal of teeth or small cysts.